How to watch RTE Player abroad: Watch RTE when you’re not in Ireland

 There are multiple free VPNs you can use to spoof your location and access the internet as if you were in Ireland.
 However, free VPNs often come with problems such as data caps, slows throttled transfer speeds or restricted access to servers locations.

-Buying a VPN solves these problems, giving you unlimited access to premium servers with no data caps of throttling of transfer speeds.
+Buying one of the VPNs feature above solves these problems, giving you unlimited access to premium servers with no data caps or throttling of transfer speeds.

 Read next: How to watch BT Sport abroad.